Dickinson

 Emily Dickinson, whose odd and inventive poems helped to initiate modern poetry, is an enigma, a mystery, a paradox.
 Paradoxically questioning, her individualistic directness shows a strong bold voice; self-assured and unyielding.

-In many ways she is similar to John Donne, with bold shocking first lines, striking comparisons, elliptical ideas, personal introspection and powerful assertions.
+In many ways she is similar to John Donne, with bold shocking first lines, striking comparisons, elliptical ideas, disjunctive language, personal introspection and powerful assertions.

 “Her poetry is of the quietest, most unobtrusive sort, but it clings like a five-finger (clinging vine).